DanialArab/NoSQL/NoSQL_fundamentals.md

 ![](https://github.com/DanialArab/images/blob/main/NoSQL/quantity2.PNG)

-based on some trials and errors we found the value of 6 (instead of the midpoint of 1201) for the quantity field gives us a reasonable distribution for the analysis.
-W do the same experimentation for the other fields.
+based on some trials and errors we found the value of 6 (instead of the midpoint of 1201) for the quantity field, which gives us a reasonable distribution for the analysis.
+We do the same experimentation for the other fields.